J0SE-S/PaperWarsOLD/README.md

 # PaperWars
 Welcome to the official repository for PaperWars!
 Currently no playable beta yet exists, but one will exist soon.
+In the meantime, feel free to look at the code!